 7 innovative solutions for restoring the Great Barrier Reef

-It's no secret that the Great Barrier Reef is one of the most magnificent and biodiverse ecosystems on the planet but it has faced devastating losses in recent decades due to the impacts of climate change.
-Extensive scientific research has shown that nearly half of the reef's precious corals have been destroyed, largely due to the warming of the world's oceans.
+But in recent decades, the Great Barrier Reef has faced devastating losses due to the impacts of human-induced climate change.
+Extensive scientific research has shown that nearly half of the reef's corals have been destroyed, largely due to the warming of the world's oceans.
+Having dived and snorkelled here as kids, this is something we're really concerned about.

 Coral reefs are quite literally on the frontlines of the climate crisis, bearing the brunt of the rising temperatures and acidifying waters that are the hallmarks of human-caused global warming.
 The situation is only expected to worsen, as current efforts to reduce greenhouse gas emissions are simply not enough to safeguard these irreplaceable underwater habitats.